Roots of Justice, Inc., is led by our Accountability Council, managed by our staff, and trainings are facilitated by members of our Training Team.

 Calenthia DowdyPHILADELPHIA, PA

-Dowdy’s life adventures include working as a youth minister, kindergarten and eighth grade teacher, sailing the Sea of Galilee, and dancing with the Quechua people in the mountains of Bolivia.
+Dowdy’s life adventures include working as a youth minister, college chaplain, kindergarten and eighth grade teacher, sailing the Sea of Galilee, and dancing with the Quechua people in the mountains of Bolivia.
 She received a Women’s Way Powerful Voice Award in 2016, completed the International Inside-Out program for prison education in 2019, and was awarded a Red Ribbon Award from the Penn Center for AIDS Research in 2020. |

 LORIE HERSHEYPHILADELPHIA, PA